shooshx/corewars8086_js/README.md

 - it is possible to inspect the state of warriors in the debugger after a war is over and even continue running the war with just the winner running.
 - implementes all features of the original Java GUI
-- Load a batch of survivors or zombies from a zip file
+- Load a batch of survivors or zombies binaries from a zip file
+- load and save all players code from and to a json file
 - Change the size of panels layout using splitters
 - Options in menu:
    - reset the layout to its default state